cameaann/toDo/README.md

 - Flexbox
 - [React](https://reactjs.org/) - JS library
 - [Vite.js](https://vite.dev/) - React framework
-- [pragmatic-drag-and-drop](https://atlassian.design/components/pragmatic-drag-and-drop/about) - Atlassian’s library 'Pragmatic drag and drop'
+- [dnd-kit](https://docs.dndkit.com/) - @dnd-kit – A lightweight, modular, performant, accessible and extensible drag & drop toolkit for React

 ### What I learned

-In this project, it was important for me to work with TypeScript and refine the type definitions.
-I also aimed to gain experience with a drag-and-drop library.
-For this purpose, I used the pragmatic-drag-and-drop library, which I was using for the first time.
-The implementation presented some challenges, so I referred to existing examples to guide my work.
+In this project, I focused on working with TypeScript and refining type definitions.
+I also wanted to gain experience with a drag-and-drop library.
+For this purpose, I explored two options: the pragmatic-drag-and-drop library and @dnd-kit.
+I found @dnd-kit to be more convenient and easier to work with.

 ### Continued development